 - All About Sleep

-A good nap can keep kids from becoming overtired, a state that not only takes a toll on their moods but may also make it harder for them to fall asleep at night.
+A good nap can keep kids from becoming overtired, a state that not only takes a toll on their moods but might make it harder for them to fall asleep at night.

 - Night Terrors

 A night terror is a sleep disruption that seems similar to a nightmare, but it's far more dramatic.
 Night terrors can be alarming, but aren't usually cause for concern or a sign of a medical issue.